 Market risk is the risk of a change in the market value, actual or effective earnings, or future cash flows of a portfolio of financial instruments, including commodities, which is caused by adverse movements in market variables such as equity, bond and commodity prices, currency exchange and interest rates, credit spreads, recovery rates, correlations and implied volatilities in all of these variables.
 The Group's key market risks are trading book market risk, interest rate risk in the banking book, equity risk in the banking book, foreign currency risk, own equity-linked transactions and post-employment obligation risk.
 Should the Group be unable to manage its market risk this could have a negative impact upon the value of its securities.
-At the Group level for the year ended 31 December 2020, Market risk consumed R1.5 billion, or 1.1 per cent. of Group Economic Capital.
-Interest rate risk in the banking book for the year ended 31 December 2020 consumed R4.0 billion, or 2.9 per cent. of Group Economic Capital.
+At the Group level for the year ended 31 December 2021, market risk consumed R998 million, or 0.6 per cent. of Group economic capital.
+Interest rate risk in the banking book for the year ended 31 December 2021 consumed R6.2 billion, or 4.0 per cent. of Group economic capital.

 Trading book market risk is represented by financial instruments, including commodities, held in various entities in the Group's trading books arising out of normal global market's trading activity.
-Banking book-related market risk exposure principally involves managing the potential adverse effect of interest rate movements on banking book earnings (net interest income and banking book mark-to-market profit or loss) and the economic value of equity.
+Banking book- related market risk exposure principally involves managing the potential adverse effect of interest rate movements on banking book earnings (net interest income and banking book mark-to-market profit or loss) and the economic value of equity.

 Equity risk is defined as the risk of loss arising from a decline in the value of equity or an equity-type instrument held in the banking book, whether caused by deterioration in the underlying operating asset performance, net asset value, enterprise value of the issuing entity, or by a decline in the market price of the equity or instrument itself.
-Equity risk for the year ended 31 December 2020 consumed R5.6 billion, or 4 per cent. of Group Economic Capital.
+Equity risk for the year ended 31 December 2021 consumed R6.5 billion, or 4.2 per cent. of Group economic capital.

-The Group's primary non-trading related exposures to foreign currency risk arise as a result of the translation effect on its net assets in foreign operations, intragroup foreign-denominated debt and foreign-denominated cash exposures and accruals.
+The Group's primary non-trading related exposures to foreign currency risk arise as a result of the translation effect on its respective net assets in foreign operations, intragroup foreign-denominated debt and foreign-denominated cash exposures and accruals.

-The Issuer has exposure to changes in SBG's share price arising from the equity-linked remuneration contractual commitments and post-employment obligation risk through the requirement to contribute as an employer to an underfunded defined benefit plan.
-Total expenses recognised in SBSA staff costs for own equity-linked transactions for the year ended 31 December 2020 was R444 million and the total liability recognised in other liabilities for own equity-linked transactions at as 31 December 2020, was R1.1 billion.
-The amount recognised as an asset in SBG's Statement of Financial Position as at 31 December 2020 for pension and other post-employment benefits was R1.2 billion.
-The amount of pension and other post-employment benefits recognised as a liability in SBG's Statement of Financial Position as at 31 December 2020 was R1.1 billion.
+The Issuer has exposure to changes in its share price arising from the equity-linked remuneration contractual commitments and post-employment obligation risk through the requirement to contribute as an employer to an underfunded defined benefit plan.
+Total expenses recognised in SBSA staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,553 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021 was R1.7 billion.
+Total expenses recognised in the Issuer staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,927 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021 was R438 million.
+The amount recognised as an asset in the Issuer's Statement of Financial Position as at 31 December 2021 for pension and other post-employment benefits was R1,437 million.
+The amount of pension and other post-employment benefits recognised as a liability in the Issuer's Statement of Financial Position as at 31 December 2021 was R1,073 million.